GregLeonhardt/LogSeq/pages/BtrFS.md

 			- ``sudo btrfs filesystem resize max {POOL_LOCATION}``
 			- EXAMPLE:
 				- ``sudo btrfs filesystem resize max /srv/dev-disk-by-uuid-71a84d92-2675-45de-b343-cd7565537305/``
+- ### Replacing a failed drive.
+	- Recovering from a failed drive in a Btrfs RAID array requires careful planning and execution to minimize the risk of data loss and ensure the integrity of the filesystem.
+	- **Identify the Failed Drive**: The first step is to identify which drive in the RAID array has failed.
+You can use Btrfs-specific tools like `btrfs device stats` or general-purpose tools like `lsblk` or `fdisk` to list the drives and identify the failed one.
+	- **Replace the Failed Drive**: Once you've identified the failed drive, replace it with a new, healthy drive of equal or larger capacity.
+Follow any hardware-specific procedures for safely replacing the drive, such as hot-swapping or powering down the system.
+	- **Allow Rebuild**: After replacing the failed drive, the RAID array will automatically begin the rebuild process to restore redundancy and data integrity.
+Monitor the rebuild process to ensure it completes successfully.
+	- **Monitor System Health**: While the RAID array is rebuilding, monitor the health of the system and the status of the RAID array using Btrfs-specific tools like `btrfs device stats` and system monitoring tools.
+Look out for any signs of additional drive failures or errors during the rebuild process.
+	- **Verify Data Integrity**: Once the rebuild process is complete, verify the integrity of the data on the RAID array.
+You can use Btrfs-specific tools like `btrfs scrub` to perform a data scrubbing operation to check for and repair any errors in the filesystem.
+	- **Perform Regular Backups**: To mitigate the risk of data loss in the event of future drive failures or other unforeseen issues, establish a regular backup regimen for your data.
+Back up critical data to an external storage device or offsite location regularly to ensure redundancy and disaster recovery capabilities.
+	- **Monitor System Health Continuously**: Even after recovering from a failed drive, continue to monitor the health and performance of your Btrfs RAID array and the underlying hardware regularly.
+Implement proactive monitoring and alerting mechanisms to detect and respond to any potential issues promptly.

+	  By following these best practices for recovering from a failed drive in a Btrfs RAID array, you can minimize the risk of data loss, ensure the integrity of your filesystem, and maintain the availability and reliability of your data storage infrastructure.
 - ### Balance BtrFS data distribution.
 	- Redistributing data across devices to ensure optimal performance and space utilization.
 		- #### balance